oracle/node-oracledb/doc/api.md

 identified un-unusable connections will not be returned to the application by `getConnection()`.

-Note when node-oracledb is built with version 12.2 of the Oracle client library, the value of `poolPingInterval` is ignored.
+Note when node-oracledb is using version 12.2 of the Oracle client library, the value of `poolPingInterval` is ignored.
 Oracle client 12.2 has a lightweight, always-enabled connection check that replaces explicit pinging.

 With Oracle client 12.1 or earlier, unless `poolPingInterval` is `0`, it is possible for un-usable connections to be returned by a pool